electricimp/imp-central-impt/TestingGuide.md

 // The host operating system command `echo 123` is executed
 ```

-If the execution timeout of an external command expires (the timeout is specified by the _timeout_ parameter in the [Test Project Configuration](#test-project-configuration) file) or exits with a status code other than 0, the test session fails.
+If the execution timeout (specified during test configuration [creation](TODO link) or [updating](TODO link)) or the external command exits with a status code other than 0, the test session fails.

 ### Assertions